open-politics/opol/opol/stack/README.md

 ## Service Orchestration

 ### Docker Compose Files
-The stack utilizes Docker Compose to manage and orchestrate multiple services seamlessly.
+The docker compose stack boots up all the services, engines and databases need for opol.
+The non-local compose file works with prefect cloud.
+This orchestrates the api conections and the workpools.
-- `compose.yml`: Defines the production-ready services, configurations, and dependencies.
+- `compose.yml`: local stack
-- `compose.local.yml`: Environment-specific compose file for local development.
+- `compose.local.yml`: local stack with a local prefect server
-- `flows.compose.yml`: Compose File for flows

 # Flows
-If you boot up the stack, the prefect worker will start up and create a workpool.
-With the deploy-flows.sh:
+If you boot up the stack, the prefect worker will start up and create a workpool "docker-pool". \
+Register the flows with the deploy-flows.sh:
 ```bash
 bash deploy-flows.sh
 ```
-You can deploy, i.e. register the flow.
-If the cron scedule in the prefect.yaml is hit the flow run.
-It can also be triggered via cli.
-Which is e.g. what the core-app does to trigger the flows.
-The max-concurrent setting limits the number of concurrent runs.
-Some flows have specific dependencies, all of this is managed in the flows.
-The lightweight flows use the worker-base image.
+This registers/ deploys the flows.
+Once they are registered the worker in the docker stack will look for jobs in that pool, like a pub/sub topic.
+When the worker recieves a new job, it will start a container with the image specified in the flow and execute the flow according the the entrypoint.
+Except for the entities flow most flows share a lot of dependencies.
+That is why the base-worker image is used for most of the flows.

 For local development the flows.compose.yml is used:
 ```bash